 When I learned Serbian, I broke out of the intermediate plateau when I started to add personalised sentences to my Word-Phrase Table.

-In the sample from my table above, the target word is “tour”.
-My personalised sentence means “I’d like to go on a tour around Moscow”.
+In the sample from my table above, the target chunk is sightseeing tour.
+My personalised sentence means “I’d like to go on a sightseeing tour around Moscow”.
 Of course, I’d like to realise this dream one day.

 4. “Knowing a word” involves a great deal more than recognising the meaning of it